sbakker/gnome-terminal-profile/README.md

 src/parse_yaml_theme.pl /path/to/gnome-terminal-colors-solarized/my-theme/colors.yaml compile
 ```

-Finally, use the `install.sh` script to install the color theme.
+Finally, use the `install.sh` script to install the colour theme.

 ```
 cd /path/to/gnome-terminal-colors-solarized